Home » Recipe Index » Pork » Honey Glazed Spiral Ham

 Step 4:

-• If you’re using a disposable roasting pan, place it on a baking sheet for better stability
+• If you are using a disposable roasting pan, place it on a baking sheet for better stability.

-• Keep the bone to make ham bone broth.
-Gently simmer the bone in water (i.e. barely bubbling) with vegetables and herbs for a minimum of four hours.
+• Keep the bone to make ham stock.
+Gently simmer the bone in a large pot of water with vegetables, herbs, and spices for a minimum of four hours.

 Storage & Reheating

-Keep leftover ham either on the bone or pulled off in an airtight container in the fridge.
+Keep leftover ham either on or pulled off the bone in an airtight container in the fridge.
+It will stay good for up to 5 days.

 To reheat in the oven, preheat the oven to 325 degrees.
 Place the ham in an oven-safe baking dish and bake uncovered for 20 minutes or until warmed through.